Whatsapp Icon

 What is Myeloma?

 Myeloma is a cancer that originates in plasma cells, a type of white blood cell made in the bone marrow.
-These cells are crucial for immune defense, producing antibodies that help fight infection.
+These cells are crucial for immune defence, producing antibodies that help fight infection.
 In myeloma, cancerous plasma cells accumulate in the bone marrow, outcompeting healthy cells and leading to a range of health issues.

 What are the Symptoms of Myeloma?

-Symptoms may vary and sometimes remain absent in early stages.
+Symptoms may vary and sometimes remain absent in the early stages.
 Common signs include bone pain, particularly in the spine or chest, nausea, constipation, loss of appetite, unexplained weight loss, frequent infections, weakness or numbness in the legs, and excessive thirst.
 Early diagnosis can significantly affect the outcome, so consult a doctor if you exhibit any of these symptoms.

 How is Myeloma Diagnosed?

-Diagnosis often involves a combination of laboratory tests, including blood and urine analysis to identify abnormal proteins produced by cancer cells, and imaging tests like X-rays or MRIs to detect bone damage.
+Diagnosis often involves a combination of laboratory tests, including blood and urine analysis to identify abnormal proteins produced by cancer cells and imaging tests like X-rays or MRIs to detect bone damage.
 A bone marrow biopsy is usually definitive for diagnosing myeloma, identifying cancer cells directly within the marrow.

-What Treatments are Available for Myeloma?
+What Treatments Are Available for Myeloma?

-Can Myeloma be Cured?
+Can Myeloma Be Cured?

 While there is currently no cure for myeloma, treatments can significantly reduce the disease's progression, alleviate symptoms, and improve quality of life.
 Research is ongoing, and new treatments continue to emerge, offering hope for better management of the condition in the future.